jzombie/rust-simd-r-drive/README.md

 - ✅ **Safe for single-process, multi-threaded workloads** thanks to `RwLock`, `Mutex`, and `AtomicU64`.
 - ⚠️ **Not safe for multiple processes sharing the same file** unless an external file locking mechanism is used.
 - **If multiple instances need to access the same file, external locking (e.g., `flock`, advisory locking) is required** to prevent corruption.

+### Multiple Write Modes

+Write data using a mixture of:

+#### Single Entry
+#### Batch Entry
+#### Streaming

+### Multiple Read Modes

+Read data using a mixture of:

+#### Direct memory access
+#### Streaming

+### Streaming Support

+In addition to zero-copy reads, `SIMD R Drive` supports streaming individual entries without requiring the entire entry to be loaded into memory at once.
+When an entry is accessed, a handle to the entry can be obtained, and a streaming output can be attached directly to it.
+This allows efficient data transfer while minimizing memory usage.

+Unlike zero-copy reads, streamed entries are not zero-copy because the data is transferred through a buffer during streaming.
+However, this approach ensures that even large entries can be processed efficiently without needing to fit entirely within RAM.

+> `SIMD R Drive` also supports streaming writes, individual writes, and batch writes.

+### SIMD Write & Query Acceleration

+`SIMD R Drive` leverages SIMD (Single Instruction, Multiple Data) acceleration to optimize performance in key operations, specifically focusing on **write** operations and indexing efficiency.

+- **SIMD-Optimized File Writing (`simd_copy`)**: During write operations, `SIMD R Drive` employs a specialized SIMD-accelerated memory copy function (`simd_copy`) to efficiently transfer data into buffers before writing to disk.
+This reduces CPU overhead and speeds up bulk writes by leveraging vectorized memory operations instead of relying on standard byte-wise copying.
+The use of `simd_copy` ensures that data is efficiently staged in memory before being flushed to disk, optimizing write throughput.

+- **SIMD-Accelerated Hashing (`xxh3_64`)**: The hashing mechanism used for indexing (`xxh3_64`) is optimized with SIMD extensions.
+This improves key lookups and indexing efficiency, particularly for large datasets with high query throughput.

+By using SIMD for these performance-critical tasks, `SIMD R Drive` minimizes CPU cycles spent on memory movement and hashing, leading to optimized storage performance in high-throughput, write-heavy workloads.
+Note that **SIMD is not used for reading or zero-copy memory-mapped access**, as those operations benefit from direct memory access without additional transformations.